Everything We Know About the Film Adaptation of Emily Henry's 'Beach Read'

 Who else is involved in the 'Beach Read' movie?

-Yulin Kuang has been attached to the Beach Read movie as writer and director since the beginning of the project.
-It’s in capable hands: Not only is Kuang a romance writer in her own right, having published her debut novel How to End a Love Story in 2024, but she’s also serving as screenwriter for another EmHen production, People We Meet on Vacation.
-Her other Hollywood credits include the Hulu comedy series Dollface and The CW's I Ship It.
+Yulin Kuang has been attached to the Beach Read movie as writer and director from the start.
+It’s in capable hands: Not only is Kuang a romance writer in her own right, having published her debut novel How to End a Love Story in 2024, but she also served as a co-screenwriter on another EmHen production, People We Meet on Vacation.
+Her other Hollywood credits include the Hulu comedy Dollface and The CW's I Ship It.

-Meanwhile, also attached to the film is the production company ORIGINAL Film.
+Meanwhile, ORIGINAL Film is attached as the production company.
 It's existed since 1990 and is responsible for iconic franchises like I Know What You Did Last Summer and Cruel Intentions, while its rom-com bona fides include '00s favorites like Sweet Home Alabama and Made of Honor.

 What has Emily Henry said about bringing 'Beach Read' to the screen?